mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}

 Well...
 That is a pretty 'busy' graph, which probably can be improved upon.
-But is does show how countries with similar religious make-up are pretty close together.
-If we cluster the countries by their similarity, and plot them on a world map instead of a scatter plot, we might gain more insight into this.
-This is exactly what I've done for the [clustering tutorial](/clustering-mds/)
+But is does show how countries with similar religious make-up are pretty close together in specific areas of the plot, so this data set looks like a good candidate for clustering.
+We could we cluster the countries by their similarity, and plot them on a world map instead of a scatter plot and that might tell us more.
+This is exactly what I've done for the [clustering tutorial](/clustering-mds/).

 # Euclidian distance